Aftermath of the January 6 United States Capitol attack: Arrests

-Notable arrests include: West Virginia state lawmaker Derrick Evans, who later resigned from office; Klete Keller, a former U.S. Olympic swimmer; the leader of a Proud Boys group in Hawaii; Jake Angeli, also known as the "QAnon Shaman"; far-right activist Tim "Baked Alaska" Gionet; Aaron Mostofsky, the 34-year-old son of a Brooklyn Supreme Court judge; L. Brent Bozell IV, a scion of a prominent conservative family, whose father is L. Brent Bozell III and grandfather is L. Brent Bozell Jr.; Jon Schaffer, frontman of heavy metal band Iced Earth and lifetime member of the Oath Keepers; and two people who work for Infowars, host Owen Shroyer and video editor Samuel Montoya.
+Notable arrests include: West Virginia state lawmaker Derrick Evans, who later resigned from office; Klete Keller, a former U.S. Olympic swimmer; Nicolas Ochs, the leader of a Proud Boys group in Hawaii; Jake Angeli, also known as the "QAnon Shaman"; far-right activist Tim "Baked Alaska" Gionet; Aaron Mostofsky, the 34-year-old son of a Brooklyn Supreme Court judge; L. Brent Bozell IV, the son of conservative activist L. Brent Bozell III and the grandson of L. Brent Bozell Jr.; Jon Schaffer, frontman of heavy metal band Iced Earth and lifetime member of the Oath Keepers; and two people who work for InfoWars, host Owen Shroyer and video editor Samuel Montoya.

-Others arrested include Richard "Bigo" Barnett, the leader of an Arkansas gun rights organization who stole a letter from Pelosi's desk; Larry Rendell Brock, a retired Air Force Reserve officer from Texas who roamed the Senate chamber in a green tactical vest with a white flex cuff; Lonnie Coffman, whose truck was found two blocks from the Capitol containing eleven homemade bombs, an assault rifle, and a handgun; Douglas Jenson, who led a mob of rioters chasing Officer Goodman; Robert Keith Packer, who wore a "Camp Auschwitz" T-shirt; William Merry Jr, who ripped off a chunk of Pelosi's nameplate above her office; and Adam Johnson, who allegedly stole Pelosi's lectern.
+Others arrested include Richard "Bigo" Barnett, the leader of an Arkansas gun rights organization who stole a letter from Pelosi's desk; Larry Rendell Brock, a retired Air Force Reserve officer from Texas who roamed the Senate chamber in a green tactical vest with a white flex cuff; Lonnie Coffman, whose truck was found two blocks from the Capitol containing eleven homemade bombs, an assault rifle, and a handgun; Douglas Jenson, who led a mob of rioters chasing Officer Goodman; Robert Keith Packer, who wore a "Camp Auschwitz" sweatshirt; William Merry Jr, who ripped off a chunk of Pelosi's nameplate above her office; Adam Johnson, who allegedly stole Pelosi's lectern and Riley Willams who stole Pelosi's laptop from her office and allegedly directed crowds of rioters.